helenclx/leilukin-site/src/shrines/starwarskotor/articles/faq-same-gender-romance-mods.md

 ### Can you make your mod so you always recruit Handmaiden or Disciple only regardless of the Exile's gender?

-No, and I see no point in making such mod when DarthTyren's PartySwap mod already exists to allow you to recruit both Handmaiden and Disciple in a single playthrough regardless of the Exile's gender.
-Additionally, my mod's primary goal is enabling same-gender romfnce options, so neither male Exile/Handmaiden nor female Exile/Disciple romance is a priority of my mod.
+No, and I see no point in making such mod when DarthTyren's [PartySwap](https://deadlystream.com/files/file/544-partyswap/) mod already exists to allow you to recruit both Handmaiden and Disciple in a single playthrough regardless of the Exile's gender.
+Additionally, my mod's primary goal is enabling same-gender romance options, so neither male Exile/Handmaiden nor female Exile/Disciple romance is a priority of my mod.

-Therefore, if you want Handmaiden or Disciple in your party regardless of your Exile's gender, my recommendation is to install PartySwap.
+Therefore, if you want Handmaiden or Disciple in your party regardless of your Exile's gender, my recommendation is to use PartySwap.
 If you also want same-gender romance with Handmaiden or Disciple, install the PartySwap compatible installation option of my mod after PartySwap.
 Even if you prefer Handmaiden to Disciple, or vice versa, I will still recommend you to use PartySwap instead so you can get the most out of the party members in a single playthrough.

 ### I cannot spar with the Handmaiden when she joins my party!